skypilot-org/skypilot/README.md

 A SkyPilot task specifies: resource requirements, data to be synced, setup commands, and the task commands.

 Once written in this [**unified interface**](https://skypilot.readthedocs.io/en/latest/reference/yaml-spec.html) (YAML or Python API), the task can be launched on any available cloud.
+This allows you to avoid cloud vendor lock-in and easily move jobs to a different provider in the future.

 Example: